 So far the only western leader who has shown that he understands the reality and potential of aggressive Vladimir Putin is Canadian Prime Minister Stephen Harper.
 Recently he met with Ukraine’s Prime Minister Arseniy Yatsenyuk in Kiev and visited the site where the first people were killed at the start of the crisis.
 He likened Moscow’s aggression in Ukraine to those of Nazi Germany in the lead up to the World War II.
 Mr. Harper comments were a stark difference from the passive voices of other Western leaders when he told a news conference that Putin’s actions, highlighted by annexation of Crimea suggested he is trying to return to a world in which the “law of the jungle prevails.”
 Therefore, the West needs to redouble efforts to protect democracy and rule of law, he advised.
 Mr. Harper also unequivocally gave his support to Israel's right to defend itself after it responded to missile attacks launched from Gaza by the terrorist group Hamas.
 Mr. Harper showed that he understood that there is no moral equivalence between Hamas who seek to destroy Israel while using their children as human shields, compared to the nation of Israel who tries to protect its right to exist.

 The free world should heed Mr. Harper’s call, and the United States as the lone superpower can still rally the West to stem the loss of freedom and deter those who seek to destroy it.
 Unfortunately, a leadership deficit without more leaders like Mr. Harper makes this a tremulous time in history.
 President Obama by keeping his endless fundraising schedule no matter what crisis is going on, seems to indicate that he hopes to run out the clock of not having to deal with a major global conflict before his term ends.
 Unfortunately, his abdication of leading the West when duty called, has set the countdown clock to the inevitability.
-There will be a time not in the far distance where the world experiences major global conflicts because a leadership deficit in the West now, meant we did nothing to prevent it.
+There will be a time not too far in the distance where the world experiences more major global conflicts, because we have a leadership deficit in the West now.